enkidevs/curriculum/linux/user-and-file-management/shell/rapidly-invoke-an-editor-to-write-a-long-complex-or-tricky-command.md

   - terminal

 notes: ''

 ---
 ## Content
-# Rapidly invoke an editor to write a long, complex, or tricky command

 Next time you are using your shell and need to enter a long command, try `ctrl-x e` (press `x` and `e` while holding control key).